dasaderi/WhyNotOpenScience/GOALS.md

 #### What are the obstacles faced in adopting open science practices?

 #### What would researchers like to encourage them to engage in open science?

+#### What are we measuring?
+ - attiudes
+ - perceptions of knowledge
+ - behaviour
+ - skills

 ##### Existing material: